 By 19 weeks, I had gained 18 lbs.

 We traveled to Miami at 21 weeks and on that (short) trip, I felt the baby move for the first time at 21 weeks and 2 days.
 It only took about 24 hours before Conor was able to feel her, and I was so, so happy we were laying on the beach when it happened.
 That was also the first time someone I didn’t know said something about my bump.

 I was 1cm dilated at 36 weeks.
 Baby has little periods where she hiccups for a while at least 2-3x per day, and they keep getting stronger.
-She’s estimated to be 6.4 lbs now and 7.11 at birth, but that can be off by at least a pound.
+She’s estimated to be 6.4 lbs now and 7.11 at birth.

-At 37 weeks, I mentioned to my doctor that the baby had been less active that morning so she suggested a stress test.
-Her heart rate dipped (just once) during 30 minutes of monitoring so I was sent to triage for 2 hours for additional testing.
-It didn’t happen again and the doctor’s aren’t worried, but it was sort of crazy to imagine that we’ll be back at the hospital to meet our girl so soon.
+At 37 weeks, I mentioned to my doctor that the baby had been less active.
+She suggested a stress test.
+Her heart rate dipped (just once) during 30 minutes of monitoring.
+I was sent to triage for 2 hours for additional testing.
+It didn’t happen again and the doctor’s aren’t worried.
+It was sort of crazy to imagine that we’ll be back at the hospital to meet our girl so soon.
 This is also when I started feeling lightning.
 Ugh.